The Role of IT Auditor

 Industry Leaders and Influential Figures

-Profiles of Key Leaders and Innovators in the Niche
+Profiles of Key Leaders and Innovators in IT Auditor

 Profiles include John Lainhart, a pioneer in IT auditing, and organizations like Deloitte and PwC, leading providers of IT audit services.